RHIT-CSSE/csse332/labs/lab09/index.md

 If you've experimented with writing your own test thread functions, you may have noticed how super-bad news it is if you write a threaded function that doesn't call `finish_thread` when it returns.
-Your program instantly and errorlessly terminates, and even judicious use of a debugger can't identify the problem (because this is considered a "natural" exit, not an error).
+Your program instantly and without errors terminates, and even judicious use of a debugger can't identify the problem (because this is considered a "natural" exit, not an error).

 If you haven't seen this, try running Test 5 without implementing any code so you see what that looks like.